MingyuShengSMY/AMNCutter/README.md

 ```
 A demo dataset is uploaded and is named "Demo".

+`inputX`: Origin input frames are stored.

 `groundTruth`: Ground truth masks and class indicators (json files) for all segmentation tasks are stored.

-`inputX`: Origin input frames are stored.
+Masks are saved in gray scale.
+Mapping between gray scale values and labels is in the class indicator json files.

 ## Data Splitting